 The home plate umpire shall announce the official start time and the scorekeeper shall record the official start time in the scorebook.

-If a game is ended due to the time limit or at the discretion of the umpire, the score will revert back to the last completed inningSenior League: No time limit
+If a game is ended due to the time limit or at the discretion of the umpire, the score will revert back to the last completed inning.

+Senior League: No time limit

 Junior League: No new inning shall commence 3 hours after the official start time on Saturdays.
 There is no time limit on weeknights.